 When Is a Pedestrian Accident the Pedestrian’s Fault?

 It is entirely possible that you were responsible for your pedestrian accident.
-As a pedestrian, you have to exercise duty of care for the people around you, just like a driver.
+As a pedestrian, you have to exercise the duty of care for the people around you, just like a driver.
 While you may not be as dangerous as someone behind the wheel, you can cause issues if you’re being neglectful while you’re out and about in the world.

 You could be at fault if the following scenarios apply.
 You may have been paying attention to your cell phone or some other distraction while you were crossing the street.
-Perhaps you were intoxicated, you were jaywalking, you had dark clothing on when crossing the road at night, or you entered into a crosswalk even though you were supposed to wait your turn.
+Perhaps you were intoxicated, you were jaywalking, you had dark clothing on when crossing the road at night, or you entered a crosswalk even though you were supposed to wait your turn.
 You may have run out into the street to retrieve an object you dropped, or you threw items into the street that drivers had to swerve around.

 As a pedestrian, you have to yield to drivers when it’s not your turn to walk across the street.
 If you don’t, and you end up getting injured, the driver who hit you may not owe you a dime.
 However, even if you think you caused the accident to occur, it doesn’t mean you’re 100% responsible.